scylladb/scylladb/README.md

 [Alternator](docs/alternator/alternator.md) and
 [Getting started with Alternator](docs/alternator/getting-started.md).

+## Documentation

+Documentation can be found in [./docs](./docs) and on the [wiki](https://github.com/scylladb/scylla/wiki).
+There is currently no clear definition of what goes where, so when looking for something be sure to check both.
+Seastar documentation can be found [here](http://docs.seastar.io/master/index.html).
+User documentation can be found [here](https://docs.scylladb.com/).

 ## Building Fedora RPM

 As a pre-requisite, you need to install [Mock](https://fedoraproject.org/wiki/Mock) on your machine: